songheony/MOTDT/README.md

+# I've edited the code for compatiblity with PyTorch 1.7

 ## MOTDT

-I've edited the code for compatiblity with PyTorch 1.7

 ### Reference